Fixed-Budget Best-Arm Identification in Structured Bandits: Linear Model

 \subsection{Analysis}

 In this section, we prove an error bound for \algGSE with the linear model.
-Although this error bound is a special case of that for GLMs (see \cref{thm:SE-opt-G-GLM}), we still present it because more readers are familiar with linear bandit analyses than GLMs.
+Although this error bound is a special case of that for GLMs (see \cref{thm:SE-opt-G-GLM}), we still present it because more readers are familiar with linear bandit analysis than GLMs.
 To reduce clutter, we assume that all logarithms have base $\eta$.
-We denote by $\Delta_i=\mu_1-\mu_i$, the sub-optimality gap of arm $i$, and by $\dmin = \min_{i > 1} \Delta_i$, the minimum gap.
+We denote by $\Delta_i=\mu_1-\mu_i$, the sub-optimality gap of arm $i$, and by $\dmin = \min_{i > 1} \Delta_i$, the minimum gap, which by the assumption in \cref{sec:setting} is just $\Delta_2$.